 William Somerset: If there really are two more dead.

 Mark Swarr: My client says there are two more bodies... two more victims, hidden away.
-He will take Detectives Mills and Somerset to these bodies, but only Detectives Mills and Somerset.
-Only at six o'clock today.
+He will take Detectives Mills and Somerset to these bodies, but only Detectives Mills and Somerset, and only at six o'clock today.

 David Mills: How is it working for a scumbug like this?
 You proud of yourself?